xwmx/nb/README.md

                                 `notes` will use the html <title> tag.

 Subcommands:
+  list     List bookmarks in the current notebook.
+           Shortcut Alias: `ls`
-  list    List bookmarks in the current notebook. open    Open the bookmarked page in your system's primary web browser.
+  open     Open the bookmarked page in your system's primary web browser.
            Shortcut Alias: `o`
   peek     Open the bookmarked page in your terminal web browser.
            Shortcut Alias: `p`
   search   Search bookmarks for <query>. url      Print the URL for the specified bookmark.

 Description:
   Create, view, and search bookmarks.